What Became of Student Unions?

 All this progress and development of democratic culture—political debates, campaigns, organizations, alliances, elections, diversity in ideas—came to a halt after Gen. Zia ul Haq and his government, alarmed at the progressive liberal activism which routed Field Marshall Ayub’s dictatorship, banned student unions in 1984.

-Prime Minister Benazir Bhutto lifted the ban on student unions in 1988, but student organizations could not revive their democratic nature; instead, they were disposed to hoarding firearms, militant combats, and became involved in violence against each other.
+Prime Minister Benazir Bhutto lifted the ban on student unions in 1988, but student organizations could not revive their democratic nature; instead, they were disposed to hoarding firearms and militant combats, and became involved in violence against each other.
 From 1988 to 1992, student union elections could not take place due to the law and order situation in Karachi and Punjab University.

 On July 1, 1992, interim order of the Supreme Court of Pakistan added insult to the injury of student politics, stating that “at the time of admission to an educational institution, student and his parents shall give an undertaking that the student shall not indulge in politics and if he violates, he will be expelled from the institution without any further notice.”